Null hypersurfaces and trapping horizons: Introduction

 \section{Introduction}

 Let $(\Bm,\bg)$ be a proper semi-Riemannian manifold and $x:M\to\Bm$ be an embedded hypersurface of $\Bm$.
 The pull-back metric $g=x^\star\bg$ can be either degenerate or non-degenerate on $M$.
-When $g$ is non-degenerate, one says that $(M,g)$ is a semi-Riemannian hypersurface of $(\Bm,\bg)$ and $(M,g)$ is said to be a null (or degenerate, or lightlike) hypersurface of $(\Bm,\bg)$ when $g$ is degenerate.
-Since any semi-Riemannian hypersurface has a natural transversal vector field, namely the Gauss map, which is anywhere orthogonal to the hypersurface, there is a standard way to study such an hypersurface.
-Geometry tools of the ambiant manifold $\Bm$ are projected orthogonally on $M$ and give new tools which can be used to study the geometry of the hypersurface.
+When $g$ is non-degenerate, one says that $(M,g)$ is a semi-Riemannian hypersurface of $(\Bm,\bg)$ otherwise $(M,g)$ is called a null (or degenerate, or lightlike) hypersurface of $(\Bm,\bg)$.
+Since any semi-Riemannian hypersurface has a natural transversal vector field, namely the Gauss map which is everywhere orthogonal to the hypersurface, there is a standard way to study such a hypersurface.
+Geometrical objects of the ambient manifold $\Bm$ are projected orthogonally on $M$ and give new objects which are used to study the extrinsic geometry of the hypersurface.

-But, for a null hypersurface $M$, the normal bundle $TM^\perp$ is not transversal, since it is tangent to the null hypersurface.
-Therefore, we need to find others approaches to study the geometry of null hypersurfaces.
-Many authors, for instance K. L. Duggal, A. Bejancu and M. Gutierrez, B. Olea \cite{DB, GO} have proposed some approaches.
-In \cite{DB}, it is proved that for any choice of a supplementary distribution $S(TM)$ (called screen distribution) of $TM^\perp$ in $TM$, there exists a unique rank one transversal bundle $tr(TM)$ to $M$.
-The difficulty with this method is that, (1) there may not necessarily exist a section of $tr(TM)$ globally defined on $M$ and (2) such a screen distribution is not easy to select explicitly.
-Studying the geometry of $M$ using the decomposition provided by this transversal bundle is then local.
-In \cite{GO}, authors consider a vector field $\zeta$ globally defined on $\Bm$ and anywhere transversal to $M$ (called a rigging vector field). $\zeta$ fixes a unique transversal bundle and a unique screen distribution.
-A rigging vector field may not necessarily exist for any null hypersurface.
-However for a spacetime (time-oriented Lorentzian manifold) $\Bm$, there exists a timelike vector field globally defined.
-This timelike vector field can be set as a rigging for any null hypersurface of $\Bm$, since a timelike vector field can't be tangent to a null hypersurface.
+On the contrary, for a null hypersurface $M$, the normal bundle $TM^\perp$ is not transversal but rather tangent to $M$.
+Therefore, other approaches are needed to study the extrinsic geometry of null hypersurfaces.
+Some authors, for instance, K. L. Duggal, A. Bejancu and M. Gutierrez, B. Olea \cite{DB, GO} have proposed some approaches.
+In \cite{DB}, it is proved that for every choice of a supplementary distribution $S(TM)$ (called a screen distribution) of $TM^\perp$ in $TM$, and for every choice of a null section $\xi$ of $TM^\perp$, there exists a unique rank one bundle $tr(TM)$ transverse to $M$ and a (locally defined) null section $N$ of $tr(TM)$ such that $\bg(\xi,N)=1$.
+To study the extrinsic geometry of $M$, geometrical objects of $\Bm$ are projected on $M$ parallelly to $tr(TM)$.
+Some difficulty with this method is a large number of arbitrary elections need and the fact that induced objects are locally defined.

+In \cite{GO}, the authors consider a vector field $\zeta$ defined on an open subset containing $M$ and everywhere transversal to $M$ (called a rigging vector field).
+This vector $\zeta$ fixes a unique transversal bundle and a unique screen distribution.
+Notice that, a rigging vector field may not exists for a given null hypersurface.
+However for a spacetime (time-orientable Lorentzian manifold) $\Bm$, there exists a timelike vector field globally defined on $\Bm$.
+This timelike vector field is rigging for any null hypersurface of $\Bm$, since a timelike vector field can't be tangent to a null hypersurface in a Lorentzian ambient.